Recurrent laryngeal nerve: Other animals

 Horses are subject to equine recurrent laryngeal neuropathy, a disease of the axons of the recurrent laryngeal nerves.
 The cause is not known, although a genetic predisposition is suspected.
 The length of the nerve is a factor since it is more common in larger horses, and the left side is affected almost exclusively.
 As the nerve cells die, there is a progressive paralysis of the larynx, causing the airway to collapse.
 The common presentation is a sound, ranging from a musical whistle to a harsh roar or heaving gasping noise (stertorous), accompanied by worsening performance.
 The condition is incurable, but surgery can keep the airway open.
 Experiments with nerve grafts have been tried.

 Although uncommon in dogs, bilateral recurrent laryngeal nerve disease may be the cause of wheezing (stridor) when middle-aged dogs inhale.

 In sauropod dinosaurs, the vertebrates with the longest necks, the total length of the vagus nerve and recurrent laryngeal nerve would have been up to 28 m long in Supersaurus, but these would not be the longest neurons that ever existed: the neurons reaching the tip of the tail would have exceeded 30 m.

 Evidence of evolution

-The extreme detour of the recurrent laryngeal nerves, about 15 ft in the case of giraffes, is cited as evidence of evolution, as opposed to intelligent design.
-The nerve's route would have been direct in the fish-like ancestors of modern tetrapods, traveling from the brain, past the heart, to the gills (as it does in modern fish).
-Over the course of evolution, as the neck extended and the heart became lower in the body, the laryngeal nerve was caught on the wrong side of the heart.
-Natural selection gradually lengthened the nerve by tiny increments to accommodate, resulting in the circuitous route now observed.
+The extreme detour of the recurrent laryngeal nerves, about 15 ft in the case of giraffes, has been cited as evidence of evolution, as the nerve's route would have been direct in the fish-like ancestors of modern tetrapods, traveling from the brain, past the heart, to the gills (as it does in modern fish).
+In evolutionary biology, the extension of the neck and lowering of the heart are understood to have left the laryngeal nerve in its original course, explaining its unusually long path.